alex1115alex/Wearables-Telescope/README.md

 Queue me spending about 8 hours trying to diagnose the problem.
 I tried using BLE instead of Classic, investigated using a separate bluetooth module, and even manually separated the bluetooth and video output tasks to separate cores with every possible configuration.
 In a last-ditch effort, I tried using my TinyPICO instead... and it paired with my phone perfectly.
 Turns out, the generic ESP32 just didn't have enough RAM to pair with bluetooth.
 Goddamnit.

 You would think it would be smooth sailing from there, but it turns out that while the TinyPICO has enough memory for bluetooth pairing, it doesn't have enough to maintain a connection.
-Fortunately, I found that I could reduce memory usage by freeing the memory pertaining to BLE which fixed the problem.
+Fortunately, I found that I could reduce my memory usage by freeing the memory pertaining to BLE.
+This fixed the problem.
 Still though, that's not a lot of memory to work with.
-I think I'll have to investigate freeing the memory pertaining to the WiFi module and other unused componenets.
+I think I'll have to investigate freeing other unused module's memory.
 Anyway, it works!

 https://user-images.githubusercontent.com/27019702/161512519-5b5b7ee5-1f59-4cb5-8c88-aafe5ebc0273.mp4